 As every person is unique, so is every voice.
 Whether your goals are to learn vocal technique, broaden knowledge of vocal health, increase confidence, stamina, connection to body and breath, to sing for fun, for well-being or for a specific performance, Vocal Play sessions are designed to meet your voice and vocal needs.

-Due to the how physiological changes that occur throughout life affect the voice, I've decided to focus my skills on working with adolescents and adults into older age.
-This typically invites people within an age range from teens around 13years-old (give or take) due to the emergence of the 'chest register' in puberty and adults of all ages.
+Due to the how physiological changes that occur throughout life affect the voice, I've decided to focus my skills on working with young adolescents and adults of all ages.
+This typically invites people from 10 years-old due to the emergence of the 'chest register' in adolescence.